sudo-self/Rpi-shairport-sync/FEDORA.md

 ### Automatic Start

-To run automatically after user login, Shairport Sync can be installed as a user service.
+To run automatically after user login, Shairport Sync can be set up as a user service.

 Placeholder: please refer to the discussion in [Issue #1260](https://github.com/mikebrady/shairport-sync/issues/1260).